 Make sure to save the Java source file, right-click the project and choose Run or choose Run Project under the Run menu.
 Click Select Main Class.

 In the Output window (which can be opened from the Window menu), you should see the below.

 Congratulations!
 Your application works.

-You can view the build output by opening the Files window (from the Window menu) and expanding the project node.
+You can view the build output by opening the Files window (from the Window menu) and expanding the

 You now know how to accomplish the most common Java development tasks.
 To learn the complete Java development workflow, including testing and debugging, see Developing General Java Applications.